czifumasa/ytmusic-lib-tracker/README.md

 </details>

-9. Once you have copied request headers, run `YTMusic-Lib-Tracker.exe`
+9. Once you have copied request headers, run `YTMusicLibTracker.exe`
 10. If it's your first time running app, you should this screen:
 ![IMAGE](https://raw.githubusercontent.com/czifumasa/ytmusic-lib-tracker/master/docs/assets/images/welcome_message.JPG)
 11. Paste copied headers into terminal and press `enter` twice
 12. That's all!
 Export of your library should start.
+13. Depending on the size of your library it may take up to a few minutes to complete the export.
+14. After finish, you can find the results in `output` directory in the main app's folder.

 The cookie should not expire, unless you will manually log out of web client.
-If you have problems with authentication, remove `headers_auth.json` file from main application folder and try to run `YTMusic-Lib-Tracker.exe` again.
+If you have problems with authentication, remove `headers_auth.json` file from main application folder and try to run `YTMusicLibTracker.exe` again.

 ## Features